joindin/joindin-api/index.md

 If you want to use the data provided by this API from JavaScript, we offer support for JSONP.
 To use this, request json format data and pass an additional ``callback`` parameter containing the name of the function to call; the results will be the usual JSON but surrounded with the function you named.

-Where there are links to other resources, and for pagination, you will find those hypermedia links included in the response.
-The pagination links look something like this:
+Where there are links to other resources, and for pagination, you will find those hypermedia links included as part of the data structure.

+## Meta Data

+Results will include a ``meta`` element which contains pagination links, and a count of the number of results that were returned.
+If this request was made by an authenticated user, their user details will also be contained in the meta block.

     meta:
     count: 20